tminus109/foundation/wanderer/instructions/readme.md

 Build a hero based walking on tiles and killing monsters type of board.
 The hero is controlled in a maze using the keyboard.
 Heroes and monsters have levels and stats depending on their levels.
-The goal is reach the highest level by killing the monsters holding the keys to the next level.
+The goal is to reach the highest level by killing the monsters holding the keys to the next level.

 Plan your work.